5 Ways to Dress Sustainably

 - Fix the Fabric: Choose clothing made from natural fabrics which will easily decompose and return to the Earth.
 Synthetic fibers stay intact in landfills, taking eons to disintegrate.
 Fashion made from natural fibers not only consumes less resources than synthetic fibers, but also contributes less pollution.
 Natural fibers also mean higher quality and comfort, so take care of your favorite natural items!

+The cost of fast fashion is too high.
 It is about time we put a more fashionable foot forward – sustainably.
 However, lasting transitions don’t happen overnight.
-Just as you slowly work your way to a beach body, so do you towards a more sustainable lifestyle.
 Every small change counts.
 So no matter how small those changes are, just keep making them.

 Comments: 3